Who started the elmspring accelerator and why?

 How can I apply for the elmspring accelerator program?

 Learn more about getting into the accelerator by reviewing the Accelerator page.
 Online applications are accepted only during open enrollment periods.
-Please do not mail application materials; we only accept online applications.
 For more accelerator-related questions and answers visit our Program FAQ page.

 How does elmspring protect my intellectual property?